Hans Heinrich XV von Hochberg

 Hans Heinrich XV von Hochberg (Jan Henryk XV; 23 April 1861 – 31 January 1938) was Prince of Pless (Pszczyna), Count of Hochberg and Baron of Fürstenstein (Książ).
 He was the husband (1891–1923) of Mary Theresa Olivia Hochberg von Pless, also known as Princess Daisy.

-A member of one of the wealthiest European noble families, he was the owner of large estates and coal mines in Silesia (Poland) which brought him enormous fortune and his extravagant lifestyle coupled with disastrous events and political and family scandals were tasty morsels for the international press.
+A member of one of the wealthiest European noble families, he was the owner of large estates and coal mines in Silesia (Poland) which brought him enormous fortune and his extravagant lifestyle coupled with political and family scandals were reported on by the international press.

-The historical drama Magnat (1987) was based on the life of Hans Heinrich between both World Wars.
-The film eventually became one of the most celebrated in Polish cinematic history.
+The historical drama Magnat (1987) was based on the life of Hans Heinrich and his naturalized-Polish son Alexander between both World Wars.
+The film featured stars of Polish cinema.

 Biography

 Early life

 Coat of Arms of the House of Hochberg-Pless.

 He was born on 23 April 1861, in Pless, now known as Pszczyna in Poland.
 He was the son of Hans Heinrich XI and Marie von Kleist.
 In 1879 he graduated from the exclusive St. Mary Magdalene high school in Breslau.
 He then studied economics at the universities of Berlin, Geneva and Bonn.
 Later the studies prepared him to manage the wealth of the Hochberg family in Silesia.
 At the age of 22 Hans Heinrich XV, the son of a duke (Herzog von Pless) received from Emperor Wilhelm I a lower princely title and officially became the Fürst von Pless (Prince of Pless).
 In the years 1881–1882 he served in the German Imperial Army, first as a volunteer in the Royal Hussar regiment and later the Guard Hussars.
 After two years he left the army as a lieutenant.
 Between 1882 and 1885 he participated in a long, eventful hunting trip around the world and visited, among others, India and North America.
 After his return, he joined the Ministry of Foreign Affairs in Berlin, Germany.
 There he met and became friends with the young heir to the throne William Hohenzollern (later Emperor Wilhelm II).
 In 1886, Hans Heinrich XV was moved to a diplomatic post in Brussels, and a year later he became an attaché at the embassy in Paris.